Bass Strait Passenger Vehicle Equalisation Scheme

 The Bass Strait Passenger Vehicle Equalisation Scheme (BSPVES) was introduced in September 1996.

-The scheme assists in alleviating the cost of sea travel across Bass Strait for passengers accompanying an eligible vehicle.
-It assists with the cost associated with the transportation of passenger vehicles interstate across Bass Strait.
+The scheme assists in reducing the cost of sea travel across Bass Strait for passengers accompanying an eligible vehicle.
+It assists with the cost associated with the transportation of eligible passenger vehicles interstate across Bass Strait.

-The scheme is administered in accordance with Ministerial Directions approved by the Minister in June 2008, as amended by the Secretary effective from 6 June 2012.
+The scheme is administered in accordance with Ministerial Directions issued in June 2008, as amended by the Secretary of the Department effective May 2017.

 All claims for payment of the rebate under the scheme are assessed in accordance with the Ministerial Directions, and processed by the Department of Human Services' Hobart office on behalf of the Department.

-The scheme is demand driven and uncapped with no upper limit to the total annual payment.
-In 2011–12, the Australian Government spent $34.5 million under the scheme.
+The scheme is demand-driven and expenditure varies with economic conditions.
+In 2015–16, the Australian Government spent approximately $45 million in assistance under the scheme.

-- Up to $398 each way for motor homes
+- Up to $449 each way for a motor home

-- Up to $398 each way for eligible vehicles towing a caravan
+- Up to $449 each way for an eligible passenger vehicle towing a caravan

-- Up to $100 each way for motorcycles
+- Up to $114 each way for a motorcycle

-- Up to $28 each way for bicycles
+- Up to $33 each way for a bicycle

 The rebates are reviewed annually.